ebzzry/ebzzry.github.io/src/fallacies.md

 answer a question, with coerced limits.
 This is also called the black-and-white, or the either-or fallacy.

-> “Either you’re a theist or an atheist.”
+> “Either you’re with me or you’re against me.”

 This is fallacious because it presents extreme positions, even if there are other positions aside from those presented.
-In this case, the person being asked may be an agnostic.
+In this case, the person being asked may be indifferent to the positions of the speaker.

 ## False compromise